-sending a meter reader to read meters once a month, the smart meter sends data to the utility every hour.
-Consumers can log on to secure websites to monitor their energy usage on an hourly basis as well.
-Seeing near real-time data allows consumers to make changes to their energy usage, which will have a direct impact on their energy bill.
+energy usage, which will have a direct impact on their energy bill.
 Many utilities implementing smart meters offer services that will e-mail or text consumers when their electricity usage is nearing a peak demand or higher price bracket, allowing consumers to adjust their electricity usage accordingly.

 Smart meters allow customers to more closely monitor their energy usage and make changes to conserve energy.
-In 2020, more than 50 percent of all U.S. electric customers had smart meters.
+In 2022, more than 72 percent of all U.S. electric customers had smart meters.